apex/up/CONTRIBUTING.md

 - [http](http) – HTTP middleware for up-proxy
 - [handler](handler) – HTTP middleware aggregate, effectively the entire proxy
 - [docs](docs) – Documentation used to generate the static site
-- [config](config) – Configuration structures and validation for up.json
+- [config](config) – Configuration structures and validation for `up.json`
 - [cmd](cmd) – Commands, where `up` is the CLI and `up-proxy` is serving requests in production

 Note that this is just a first past, and the code / layout will be refactored.
+View [Godoc](http://godoc.org/github.com/apex/up) for more details of the internals.

+## Proxy

+One oddity is that the `up-proxy` is baked into `up`.
+Yes there's a binary within the binary :) – this is so `up` can inject the proxy before deploying your function to Lambda.

+The proxy accepts AWS Lambda events from API Gateway, translates them to HTTP, and sends a request to your application, then translates it back to an event that API Gateway understands.

+Reverse proxy features such as URL rewriting, gzip compression, script injection, error pages and others are also provided in `up-proxy`.